MicrochipTech/AzureDemo_AnyCloud/README.md

 [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) is a Cloud connectivity embedded firmware package for Microchip's [WFI32E01PC](https://www.microchip.com/en-us/product/WFI32E01PC) IoT module that runs on the [PIC32 WFI32E Curiosity Board](https://www.microchip.com/en-us/development-tool/EV12F11A) or the [WFI32-IoT Development Board](https://www.microchip.com/en-us/development-tool/ev36w50a).
 The [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) solution includes a full set of firmware source code to enable custom modifications and the default binary image that can be used straight "out of the box".
 The solution is publicly available on [Microchip Technology's GitHub account](https://github.com/MicrochipTech).
 To review the software, clone the repository, download a ZIP file, or just get the latest release of the AnyCloud™ binary file, access the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) repository on [GitHub](https://github.com).

 The [WFI32E01PC](https://www.microchip.com/en-us/product/WFI32E01PC) module (which has been provisioned with the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) firmware) is meant to act as a "UART to Cloud" bridge to enable the Host MCU of an IoT device to easily connect to (and communicate with) a cloud application.
 In this example, we first use a PC to run Python scripts to emulate the operations that a Host MCU would need to execute in order to authenticate, connect, and communicate with a Microsoft Azure IoT Central application.
 For a more real-world case, the second part of this example uses an actual Host MCU development board which performs the same operations as the Python scripts.
-The full set of source code for the embedded application is provided to use as a baseline for an actual production designs!
+The full set of source code for the embedded application is provided to use as a baseline for actual production designs!

 <img src="./media/SolutionBlockDiagram.png" alt="A screenshot of a new Device button" width = 700/>